Refers to a spectrum selective antispasmodic.

 No studies have been performed with Doltrix (lysine hydrochloride) 15% to evaluate carcinogenic potential, mutagenic potential, or effects on fertility.

 Animal reproduction studies have not been conducted with Doltrix.
-It is also not known whether Doltrix can cause fetal harm when administered to pregnant women or can affect the ability to reproduce.
+It is also unknown whether Doltrix can cause fetal harm when administered to pregnant women or can affect the ability to reproduce.

-Doltrix should be administered to a pregnant woman only if clearly necessary.
+Doltrix should be administered to a pregnant woman only if necessary.

 Nursing Mothers: Caution should be exercised when Doltrix is administered to a nursing woman.